 Still, there are some cases in which foreign decisions are not recognized by the Romanian courts under certain conditions:

-More details and assistance regarding the recognition of foreign judgments in Romania and the exequatur procedure would be provided on demand by our team of lawyers.
+More details and assistance regarding the recognition of foreign judgments in Romania and the exequatur procedure would be provided on demand by our team of lawyers in Romania.